 Breaches of Intensive Correction Orders

-The State Parole Authority (SPA) does not issue Intensive Corrections Orders (ICOs) but has legilsative powers to revoke an order and return an offender to custody.
+The Authority does not issue Intensive Corrections Orders (ICOs) but has power to revoke orders and return an offender to custody.

-It also holds review hearings into revocations of ICO and, where appropriate, can reinstate an order.
+It holds review hearings into ICO revocations and, where appropriate, can reinstate an order.

 Offenders on an ICO are supervised and managed by Community Corrections Officers and a breach can have serious consequences for an offender.

-If you are on an ICO and commit a serious breach of your order, then Community Corrections will notify the State Parole Authority.
+If you are on an ICO and commit a serious breach of your order, then Community Corrections will notify Parole Authority.

 This may result in immediate action to revoke your order and issue a warrant for your arrest, and you will be taken into custody.

-The SPA can only act if it is notified by Community Corrections which must file a report outlining the details of the breach.
+The Authority can only act if it is notified by Community Corrections which must file a report outlining the details of the breach.

 Minor breaches